PyMieDiff: A differentiable Mie scattering library: Introduction

 Recent works have highlighted the power of integrating physics-based models with deep learning.
-An important example are deep learning based nanoparticle design approaches which, so far, often rely on data-based tandem networks or surrogate models.\cite{liuTrainingDeepNeural2018, soSimultaneousInverseDesign2019, estrada-realInverseDesignFlexible2022, khaireh-waliehNewcomersGuideDeep2023} These solutions often suffer from a lack of fidely of the surrogate models \cite{dinsdaleDeepLearningEnabled2021}, as their interpolation is limited to the dataset they are trained on.
-These large datasets only cover a limited parameter space, and new problems reqiure new datasets.
+An important example are deep learning based nanoparticle design approaches which, so far, often rely on data-based tandem networks or surrogate models.\cite{liuTrainingDeepNeural2018, soSimultaneousInverseDesign2019, estrada-realInverseDesignFlexible2022, khaireh-waliehNewcomersGuideDeep2023} These solutions often suffer from a lack of surrogate model fidelity \cite{dinsdaleDeepLearningEnabled2021}, as their interpolation is limited to the dataset they are trained on.
+These large datasets only cover a limited parameter space, and new problems require new datasets.
 Replacing such surrogate models by AD capable analytical solvers would suppress this typical point of failure.

 We present the PyTorch-based toolkit ``PyMieDiff'' which implements analytical Mie theory for core–shell spherical particles with full support for automatic differentiation.
 Our library implements the standard Mie recurrence (spherical Bessel/Hankel forward and backward recurrences, angular functions, vector spherical harmonics\cite{caiComputationSphericalBessel2011}) entirely in PyTorch.
 All quantities – particle geometry (layer thicknesses, materials), wavelengths, and scattering angles – can be treated as differentiable tensors.
 As a result any Mie-derived observable can be backpropagated to compute gradients with respect to any input parameter.
 The code is fully vectorized over Mie orders, wavelengths, angles, and positions.
-It supports batched evaluation of many particles in parallel and runs on GPU.
+It supports batched evaluation of many particles in parallel to maximize computational efficiency.
+Thanks to the native pytorch implementation it also runs on GPU.

 Our simple API exposes a \code{Particle} class for defining core-shell spheres with possibly dispersive materials (using the refractiveindex.info format\cite{polyanskiyRefractiveindexinfoDatabaseOptical2024}).
 It implements methods to compute extinction, absorption and scattering efficiencies, far-fields and S-matrix elements, as well as near-fields, all with autograd support, as illustrated in figure~\ref{fig:overview}.